 A $1.00 per minute late pickup fee will be assessed for all children picked up after closing.
 This must be paid in cash at the time of pickup, or before the child’s next regularly scheduled day.
 This will be strictly enforced, and habitual tardiness may result in termination of services.

 HOURS OF OPERATION

-We are open from 6:30 am until 6:00 pm Monday to Friday.
+We are open from 7:00 am until 5:30 pm Monday to Friday and closed on weekends and other holidays.
 We offer both full and part time care.
 Full time is considered from 30-50 hours per week.
 Part time is considered less than 29 hours per week.
 Add-ons or schedule changes may be accepted to our daily schedule only if there is a position open for that day, and they will be accepted on a first come, first served basis.
 Please remember that schedule changes of this nature create some disruption to our normal schedule.
 We would appreciate as much notice as possible, so that we can plan for meals, sleeping arrangements, and any changes in activities that may occur.

 We maintain an open door policy for parents during daycare hours.
 This means that parents are always welcome to call or drop in to see their children.
 We would appreciate your taking into consideration our schedule when dropping in or calling, and remember that visitors usually cause

 children to react in an excited manner.
 If you call during the day, please be aware that we may be busy with the children and may not be able to answer the phone.
 If you would leave a message, we will call you back as soon as possible.

 Children are to arrive clean and fed (unless arriving just before a meal time).
 We will try our best to send your child home with a clean diaper, and would appreciate the same consideration when you drop off.